facebook/react-native-website/website/blog/2018-04-04-using-typescript-with-react-native.md

 ## Adding a Component

-We can now add a component to our app.
+Let's add a component to our app.
 Let's go ahead and create a `Hello.tsx` component.
 It's a pedagogical component, not something that you'd actually write in an app, but something nontrivial that shows off how to use TypeScript in React Native.

 Create a `components` directory and add the following example.